alanng10/class-lang/Docue/Article/Type/a.md

 Type board is easiest to input anything, as it has no more than enough element.

-Type board button index table is most general and most level type index.
+Type board button index table is Type index.
+Type index is most general and most level type index.
+Type index is did.